Overview

 ai-gateway-architecture

-Every request passes through the same gateway lifecycle: global middleware, routing, provider mapping, dispatch, cache, fallback, and async logging.
+Every request passes through the same gateway lifecycle: authentication, agent context, policy checks, routing, provider mapping, dispatch, cache, fallback, and async logging.
 The entry path depends on how much control you want:

 PathUse it for